NExST-RnDLabs/NadiaRS/README.md

 This project is based on original project [Nadia Rule/Inference Engine.](https://github.com/DeanLee77/Nadia).
 <br/>
 <br/>
-Video is also avaiable at [NADIA Policy / Business rules Engine from NExST.R&DLabs](https://youtu.be/xyWjscJ3LxI) <br/>
+Video is also available at [NADIA Policy / Business rules Engine from NExST.R&DLabs](https://youtu.be/xyWjscJ3LxI) <br/>
 or <br/>
 another link is [ Introduction of NADIA Policy / Business rules Engine from NExST.R&DLabs.](https://youtu.be/O-itMgYHRvc)